02b2/GardenOfHeathens/README.md

 ### to run this repo

-npm install all --force
+npm install all --force, then, npm start to run the dapp
-npm start